CULINARY ARTS (CULN) CURRICULUM

 CULN 150 Fundamentals of Baking (5)

 Application of scientific principles and baking theory to the production and evaluation of breads, pies, cookies and cakes.
 Course coverage includes terminology, ingredients, weights/measures, formula conversions and costing factors.
-Emphasis is placed on equipment use and maintenance, hygiene and work habits. (formerly FSER 62)
+Emphasis is placed on equipment use and maintenance, hygiene and work habits.
+Prerequisites: Completion of or concurrent enrollment in CULN 112.

 CULN 160 Dining Room Operations (5)

 This course introduces students to food and beverage service.
 Course content includes basic service techniques, setup and organization of the dining room, service langauge and professionalism including dress, grooming and sanitation.
-Also covered is an introduction to alcoholic beverages and principles of responsible alcoholic service..
+Also covered is an introduction to alcoholic beverages and principles of responsible alcoholic service.
+Prerequisites: Completion of or concurrent enrollment in CULN 112.

 CULN 223 Contemporary Cuisines (5)

-Prerequisite: CULN 120 with a grade of C or better or instructor consent.
+Prerequisite: CULN 120 and CULN 125 or CULN 224 with a grade of C or better or instructor approval

 CULN 224 Asian/Continental Cuisine (5)